JasellR/TelDirectory/README.md

 *   **Import Department XML Files**: Upload XML files for departments/localities (e.g., `Bavaro.xml`).
 These will be saved to `IVOXS/Department/`.
 The filename (without `.xml`) is used as the ID.

 **Caution**: Importing files will overwrite existing files with the same name in the target directory.

+## Search Functionality

+The homepage features a prominent search bar that allows users to quickly find phone extensions.
+*   **How it works**: The search operates on data pre-fetched from all department XML files when the homepage loads.
+Filtering is done client-side.
+*   **Searched Fields**: Users can search by:
+    *   Extension Name (Department/Role name in the XML)
+    *   Extension Number
+    *   Locality Name
+    *   Zone Name
+    *   Branch Name (if applicable, like in Zona Metropolitana)
+*   **Results**: Search results display the matching extension's details, its locality, branch (if any), and zone, with a direct link to the locality's page.

 ## XML Structure for IP Phones